-Note that if we assume returns are multivariate normal, then the drivers of the firm's % systemic risk would be entirely determined by the expected return and volatility of the aggregate sector return and firm's return, and their correlation.
-However, there is growing consensus that the tails of return distributions are not described by multivariate normal processes and much more suited to that of extreme value theory (e.g., see Barro (2006), Backus, Chernov and Martin (2009), Gabaix (2009) and Kelly (2009)).
+&lt;sup>13Note that if we assume returns are multivariate normal, then the drivers of the firm's systemic risk would be entirely determined by the expected return and volatility of the aggregate sector return and firm's return, and their correlation.
+However, there is growing consensus that the tails of return distributions are not described by multivariate normal processes and much more suited to that of extreme value theory (e.g., see Barro (2006), Backus, Chernov and Martin (2009), Gabaix (2009) and Jiang and Kelly (2014)).
 Our discussion helps clarify what variables are needed to measure systemic risk in the presence of extreme values.